klstein7/nextjs-wordle-dev-day/docs/06-game-over.md

 # 06: Implementing Game Over Logic

-Welcome to the sixth section of our tutorial!
+Welcome to the sixth section of the tutorial!
 In this section, you'll implement the **game over logic** in your Wordle clone.
 This includes handling game completion, displaying results, and allowing users to start a new game.
 By the end of this section, your game will offer a complete experience from start to finish.

 ## Prerequisites